JustFiesta/spring-petclinic-infrastructure/README.md

 * Internet Gateway for VPC
 * Security Groups for: application (80), Jenkins (8080), SSH (22)

+SSH key specified in terraform/main.tf is used to connect to instances.
+If one does not have any key the easiest way is to create one in AWS Console and change key name in mentioned file.

+Also one needs to SCP private key into Workstation.
+Otherwise it will not be able to connect via Ansible to servers.

 <hr>

 ## Explanation of components